The Den: Celebrity Soccer Sixes

 The Den hosted the Samaritans Celebrity Soccer Sixes on 18 May 2008.
-Film and television stars played at the Den, the first time the event has not been hosted by a Premier League Club.
+Film and television stars played at the Den, the first time the event has not been hosted by a Premier League club.
 Babyshambles failed to retain the trophy, losing 3–2 to dance act Faithless.
 The winners of the women's trophy were Cansei de Ser Sexy.
 Around 150 celebrities took part including McFly, Tony Hadley, Amy Winehouse and ex-Millwall fan favourite Terry Hurlock to raise money for the charity.

 In drama

 The Den doubles as The Dragon's Lair, home ground of Harchester United in the TV series Dream Team.
 It also appeared in an episode of the ITV show Primeval.
 The Base is often used by the TV and film industries.
 It was used to film The Bill episode of Gun Runner: Kick Off featuring their home game against Leyton Orient in March 2008 (aired on ITV in July 2008).
-Sportswear giant Nike filmed their Take It to the Next Level advertistment over a period of three days and nights at the Den, also in March 2008.
+Sportswear giant Nike filmed their Take It to the Next Level advertisement over a period of three days and nights at the Den, also in March 2008.
 In 2010, Kit Kat made their own 'Cross your Fingers' advert using clips from Arsenal, West Ham, Oxford United and also Millwall's Den.